-Mweelrea Mountain (Cnoc Maol Réidh meaning Hill of the Bald King) is the highest mountain in Connaught, rising from the bowels of wild Atlantic seascape in dramatic upland ruggedness.
-The mountain offers one of the finest panoramic views in Ireland on a good day although often shrouded in mist and mystery, the walk is always best undertaken with a guide.
+Mweelrea Mountain (Cnoc Maol Réidh) is the highest mountain in Connaught (814m), rising from the bowels of wild Atlantic seascape in dramatic upland ruggedness.
+The mountain offers one of the finest panoramic views in Ireland on a good day although often shrouded in mist and mystery.

-The narrow split ridge leads southwards with surges of long and sometimes steep declines onto Tonatleva hill where a benign track guides you through forests to the fabulous Delphi valley.
+The long narrow split ridge leads south then eastward with surges of long and sometimes steep declines onto Tonatleva hill and a benign forest track guiding us tea-wards and bun-bound to the fabulous Delphi valley.